• Skip to primary navigation

 Things Did Get Better

-It did get better.
+Fast forward.
 Now I can bathe/clean/turn/powder a c.diff +, vented patient on multiple vasoactive drips that needs multiple dressing changes in less than 10 minutes (with a glorious CNA, of course).

 I can clock-in with confidence, knowing I can handle most situations that will come my way and know who to call for the situations that I’m clueless about.
 I can critically think with the best of them, comfort terrified families, and advocate for patients that need it.

 That pungent bed change was just the beginning of this crazy nursing journey.
 Oddly enough, I am thankful for that.
-And thankful that God has graced me with the desire and the joy to continue.

 As I sit and reflect on my nursing career thus far, I think my dog is aware.. he’s passing flatus and I instinctively began doing my nurse shallow breathing like I’m at work.